rahmnathan/fridge-manager/ReadMe.md

 ```

 <h3>Test Coverage</h3>
-Test coverage data is available in the ./target/site/jacoco directory after tests are run.
-Test coverage can be viewed graphically by opening the following file in a browser: target/site/jacoco/index.html.
+Test coverage data is available in the target/site/jacoco directory after tests are run.
+Test coverage can be viewed
+graphically by opening the following file in a browser: target/site/jacoco/index.html.

+<h3>Service Tests</h3>
+There's a JMeter script located in the src/test/jmeter directory.
+This script will authenticate and test all endpoints
+of the service.

 <h3>Docker</h3>
 A Docker image can be created by running the following command.